onogrindzmanoa/onogrindzmanoa.github.io/index.md

 # About OnoGrindzManoa

 OnoGrindzManoa is a Meteor application currently in development with the goal of providing dining information for the University of Hawaii community.
-Finding food on campus is a significant challenge, especially when there are so many options.
+Finding food on campus is a significant challenge, especially becuase there are so many options.
 OnoGrindzManoa will enable users to find places to eat which match their preferences and facilitate a better dining experience for the UH Manoa commmunity.
 This page will be regularly updated with project information throughout the development process.

 Once logged in, vendors will be able to create a profile that provides information about them and their menu.
 Users will be able to search for vendors/menus that match their preferences.
+Administrators will be able to manage the app and view areas which may be restricted for other users.

-We also aim to provide a filter page, available to those who can login to the system with their account.
-The filter page will allow you to display all vendors with a given favorite/preference.
+We also aim to provide a search function, available to those who can login to the system with their account.
+The search function will allow users to display all vendors with a given favorite/preference for menu, style of food, quality of service, etc.

 [Visit Us on GitHub](https://github.com/onogrindzmanoa)